marcianoACuerda/kendo-ui-core/docs/AngularJS/introduction.md

 ### Use `k-ng-disabled` and `k-ng-readonly` to Change Widget States

-Kendo UI Q1 2015 release intorduced support for `k-ng-disabled` and `k-ng-readonly` directives.
+Kendo UI Q1 2015 release introduced support for `k-ng-disabled` and `k-ng-readonly` directives.
 By using them, you can change the `disabled` or `readonly` state of the widget based on a scope variable.

 `k-ng-disabled` is supported by all widgets containing an `enabled` method, except the PanelBar and Menu widget. `k-ng-readonly` is supported by all widgets containing a `readonly` method.